University of Luxembourg

 Click for more information on Program Costs and Financial Aid.

 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.

 Sophomores, Juniors, and Seniors of all majors with at least 2.8 GPA with good academic standing are welcome to apply.
 Students with lower GPA should consult with the Program adviser about whether or not to apply.

 Selection is first determined by UAlbany and then by the University of Luxembourg.
 Incomplete applications cannot be considered.
 More information is online for Incoming exchange students.
 Note that some classes are restricted and cannot be taken.
 Please contact us with any questions about these restrictions.

-University at Buffalo (UB) students should apply for this program through the University at Buffalo.
-All other students (UAlbany, other SUNY, and non-SUNY students) are welcome to apply for this program through UAlbany.
+All students (UAlbany, other SUNY, and non-SUNY students) are welcome to apply for this program through UAlbany.

 Check out some of the cultural events and sports offered!